Festool DOMINO 500

 This is a bit of a trick question, as there is only ONE: the Festool DOMINO.

-So, Festool, depending on how you look at it, fortunately or unfortunately owns the market on portable mortise and tenon joinery.
+So, depending on how you look at it, fortunately, or unfortunately, Festool owns the market on portable mortise and tenon joinery.

 But, like most tools, you’ll find that you can start with the basics and move your way up with optional accessories.

-With that, here’s a good place to consider starting:
+With that, here’s an excellent place to consider starting:

-- If your projects don’t include hand rails or round pieces then opt out of buying up to a handrail kit until you find you need it.
+• If your projects don’t include hand rails or round pieces, opt out of buying up to a handrail kit until you find it.

 Festool DOMINO Accessories

-If you are at all considering a Festool DOMINO you have likely seen their other tools, like the class leading miter saws.
+If you are considering a Festool DOMINO, you have likely seen their other tools, like the class-leading miter saws.

 Alternatives to a Festool DOMINO

-So if you want a mortise and tenon system but without the cost what are the alternatives to the Festool DOMINO?
+So, if you want a mortise and tenon system without the cost, what are the alternatives to the Festool DOMINO?

-But, knowing that mortise and tenons are a stronger joint you can look at the myriad of benchtop mortisers that start around $300 and work their way up in cost:
+But, knowing that mortise and tenons are stronger joint you can look at the myriad of benchtop mortises that start around $300 and work their way up in cost:

 The trade-off?
-These units are built for vertical mortising of smaller parts.
-Which makes the Festool DOMINO handheld more functional for plywood and larger projects.
+These units are built for smaller parts’ vertical mortising, making the Festool DOMINO handheld more functional for plywood and larger projects.

-Lastly, some woodworkers will opt for a dowel machine and compare dowels vs. biscuit methods of joinery.
+Lastly, some woodworkers will opt for a dowel machine and compare dowels vs. biscuit joinery methods.

 Frequently Asked Questions